GrokCV/DRPCA-Net/README.md

 ## 🏋️‍♂️ Training

-Run`run_0.py` to perform network training:
+Run`run_configs.py` to perform network training:
 ```bash
 $ python run_configs.py
 ```
+In the `run_configs.py` file, by setting parameters such as data_irstd1k, data_sirstaug, data_nudt, and SirstDataset, you can respectively run the corresponding datasets for training.

 ## 🔍 Testing

-Run `t_models.py` to generate file of the format .mat and .png:
+Run `inference.py` to generate file of the format .mat and .png:
 ```bash
 $ python inference.py
 ```
+In the inference.py script, you can perform inference on different datasets by specifying the dataset_name parameter with one of the following options: NUDT-SIRST, IRSTD-1k, sirst_aug, or SIRSTv1.
+Each value corresponds to a specific dataset configuration.

 Result files (.png and .mat) will be saved to:
 ```
 ├──./results/